 Back in 1999, the Texas Legislature thought that by passing a deregulation law, they could get rid of electric company monopolies and reduce government regulation of electricity rates.
 The idea was that multiple Retail Electricity Providers (REPs) would create competition, and competition would drive energy prices down.
 It made sense theoretically, so the laws were changed.

 Since then, the majority of Texas has become deregulated except for about 25% that remained how it was.
 Since the legislation passed, it has allowed consumers to choose where they buy their power (just like they can choose their ISP or cable company).
 This allowed for competition for the retail component of your electricity service and spurred the creation of multiple REPs.
-Many of these companies can be found right here on Electric Choice.
-You can also do some price comparisons between various retail electricity providers in your area.

 So was the change to deregulation worth it?
 Early results include increased consumer protection through the elimination of monopolies and the emergence of competitive forces.
 Additionally, deregulation has created jobs through the start-up of many REP’s.
 On the flip side, for the majority of the time Texas has been deregulated, electricity prices have actually gone up, not down.
 In fact, Texans are consistently paying rates higher than the national average.
 Some even argue that large corporations are choosing to set up shop and target factory locations where electricity is cheapest.
 It is hard to tell whether this is an impact of deregulation, or market prices in general, but notable none the less.